This fantastic chicken jambalaya is the perfect dish for when you want a meal that is both full of flavor and incredibly easy to make.

-- 2 tsp. garlic, crushed
+- 2 tsp garlic, crushed

-- 1 stick celery, diced
+- 1 celery stalk, diced

 - 1 red bell pepper, sliced

-- 1 cup long grain rice
+- 1 cup long-grain rice

-- In a frying pan over medium heat, add chorizo.
+- In a frying pan over medium heat, add the chorizo.
 Cook for 5 minutes or until the chorizo is starting to brown.

-- Add the onion, garlic, celery, chicken and red bell pepper.
+- Add the onion, garlic, celery, chicken, and red bell pepper.
 Cook for 5 minutes.

-- Add the rice, tomatoes, Cajun spice and the chicken stock.
+- Add the rice, tomatoes, Cajun spice, and the chicken stock.

 - Bring to a simmer and lower the heat on the stove to about low-medium with the lid.
 Cook for 20-25 minutes until the rice is tender.

-- Serve & Enjoy
+- Serve & Enjoy.

 - If you have no lid for the pot, then try making a temporary one out of foil.
 Alternatively, you can use no lid at all, but you will need to keep an eye on the fluid level as a lot of it will evaporate and could result in the dish burning.

-The belly-warming chili con carne is a great dish that only needs cooking in a single pot.
-It’s the perfect dish for when you’re craving something that’s hot and spicy.
+The belly-warming chili con carne is a great dish that only needs to be cooked in a single pot.
+It is the perfect dish for when you are craving something hot and spicy.

 Another one-pot meal that I love is the cauliflower cheese soup.
 It is perfect all year round and is one of my favorites.
 I love to have it with a serving of cornbread.